gajos112/Windows-Scheduled-Task-Parser/README.md

 # Windows-Scheduled-Task-Parser
 Windows Scheduled Task Parser - DFIR's tool parsing XML-based Windows Scheduled Tasks.
 This tool was created for all DFIR analysts that need to parse XML-based Windows Task (you can find them in this location: C:\Windows\System32\Tasks).
 Usually as forensics analysts we collect the most important data from the live machine and then analyze them on our lab machines.
 But during my work, I discovered that manual attempt to parse these specific artifacts consumes a lot of time and it's very inefficient, therefore I decided to create a GUI tool that will parse all tasks at once and give me the ability to easily analyze each of them in a very convenient manner.

+This is what the current version of the tool looks like, it can change in the future.
 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/Windows%20Scheduled%20Task%20Parser.png?raw=true)

 # How does it work?